texus/TGUI-website/changelog/index.md

         Added DoubleClick signal to Panel
         Added ViewChanged signal to GuiBase
+        Added hover and selected border colors for Tabs Added TextureSelectedTrack property to RangeSlider renderer
+        Added String::fromNumberRounded to convert float to string with a fixed amount of decimals Added startsWith and endsWith helper functions to String Added RoundedBorderRadius property to button renderer
-        Added hover and selected border colors for Tabs ListBox and ListView can now store user data in their items Replaced all std::string and sf::String by tgui::String Replaced Text, Color, Rect and Vector2 classes from SFML with own versions Replaced sf::Text::Style with tgui::TextStyle
+        Separators can be added to MenuBar by inserting menu items with "-" string ListBox and ListView can now store user data in their items ListView icons can be given a fixed size to rescale all icons to requested size Replaced all std::string and sf::String by tgui::String Replaced Text, Color, Rect and Vector2 classes from SFML with own versions Replaced sf::Text::Style with tgui::TextStyle